Statement of purpose

 The charge for our services varies depending on the intensity and duration of the work and the qualification of the consultant.
 It is generally between £80.00 and £ 170.00 per hour.

-The Registered Provider is Placement Support Ltd. Our Clinical Director and Responsible Individual is Mark Waddington BA (hons), MA, PGCE, MBPC, MAPPCIOS.
-His address is at Placement Support, Placement Support 12 Princess Road West, Leicester, LE1 6TP 07751 702814
+The Registered Provider is Placement Support Ltd. Our Clinical Director and Registered Manager is Mark Waddington BA (hons), MA, PGCE, MBPC, MAPPCIOS.
+His address is at Placement Support, 12 Princess Road West, Leicester, LE1 6TP 07751 702814.
+Our Responsible Individual is Phil Faulkner.
+He can be reached via our administrator Tina Bool on 07986 769378.

 We work with a number of professional and clinically qualified consultants.
 Our consultants are trained child and adult psychotherapists and organisational therapists (mostly ACP, BPC/APPCIOS members) who are full members of the relevant professional body.
 Any consultant working with us will have extensive experience of working with children in various settings.
 The number of consultants varies but is usually between three and ten.
 The consultants are supervised by the Clinical Director.